 These measures were applied differently depending on how a school was performing.
 For those which received an outstanding grade there was a light touch inspection regime, meaning partial inspections, but those deemed to be unsatisfactory were forced into being taken over by better performing schools or Academy Trusts.

 Labour greatly expanded the role of specialist schools

 State secondary schools can apply to become specialist schools in one or two of ten specialisms (e.g. maths, science, sports etc.).
 In order for their application to be successful, they need to raise £50 000 from private sector sponsors, which will be matched by the government.
-Specialist schools are allowed to select 10% of their students who show an aptitude in the schools specialist subjects (which relates to the seletive education topic, this is a form of selection by aptitude).
+Specialist schools are allowed to select 10% of their students who show an aptitude in the schools specialist subjects (which relates to the selective education topic, this is a form of selection by aptitude).

-Specialist schools demonstrate New Labour’s rejection of the Old Labour idea of of the ‘one size fits all comprehensive school’.
-Specialist schools provided diversity and offered more parental choice, fitting in with the New Right’s marketization agenda.
+Specialist schools demonstrate New Labour’s rejection of the Old Labour idea of the ‘one size fits all comprehensive school’.
+Specialist schools provided diversity and offered more parental choice, fitting in with the New Right’s marketisation agenda.
 According to the then education secretary Estelle Morris ‘ Specialist schools and Colleges will have a key contribution to make in raising standards and delivering excellence in schools’.
 (Chitty 2002)